 Wendy is a devoted wife, mom and grandmother.
 She is the passionate voice and driving force behind the National Initiative for Eating Disorders (NIED) which she founded in 2012.

-Wendy was driven by the severe nature of her own daughter’s illness to create an organization that was focused on raising Awareness, Understanding and Action to counter the desperate situation facing individuals with Eating Disorders and their families in Canada.
+Wendy was driven by the severe nature of her own daughter’s illness to create an organization that is focused on Education, Understanding and Action to counter the desperate situation facing individuals with Eating Disorders and their families in Canada.

 Wendy was honoured as a CAMH Difference Maker – one of 150 Leading Canadians in Mental Health.